terra-money/classic-core/docs/guide/users.md

 The transaction `fees` are the product of `gas` and `gasPrice`.
 As a user, you have to input 2 out of 3.
 The higher the `gasPrice`/`fees`, the higher the chance that your transaction will get included in a block.

+The `tax` is a fee used for the stability mechanism and is only charged for `bank/MsgSend` transactions that contain a stable coin.
+The `tax` is capped at some fixed amount of SDT to avoid penalizing large transactions.

+{% hint style="info" %}
+For mainnet, the recommended `gas-prices` is `0.015uluna`.
+{% endhint %}